Canon 7D II vs Panasonic G2

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G2 was succeeded by the Panasonic G3.
+Both the 7D Mark II and the G2 have been discontinued, but can regularly be found used on ebay.
+The G2 was replaced by the Panasonic G3, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 7D II better than the Panasonic G2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.